ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 **Note:**

 Configure your {{ site.data.product.title_short }} appliance network identity (hostname/IP address) before enabling the Embedded Ansible server role.
-Restart the `evmserverd` service on the appliance with the enabled Embedded Ansible server role after making any changes to the hostname or IP address.
+Restart the `manageiq` service on the appliance with the enabled Embedded Ansible server role after making any changes to the hostname or IP address.

 1. Browse to the settings menu, then **Configuration** → **Settings**.